 - Failing to note drug interactions – Some drugs that are safe when taken alone are toxic in combination with other drugs.
 Physicians and pharmacists must be extremely careful and consult the patient’s history to guard against potentially dangerous interactions.

 Medication errors can be difficult to detect.
-But if a patient fails to thrive, develops additional symptoms, or exhibits changes in personality, an error in medication could be at the root of that problem.
+But if a patient fails to thrive, develops additional symptoms or exhibits changes in personality, an error in medication could be at the root of that problem.
+Contact us for support.

-Medical malpractice occurs when a healthcare provider’s careless mistake causes direct harm to a patient.
+Medical malpractice occurs when a health care provider’s careless mistake harms a patient.
 First, there must be evidence a mistake occurred.
 Proving malpractice requires detailed investigation, but our Anchorage medical malpractice attorneys are up to the task.
 We have ample experience in nursing home and hospital negligence cases, as well as suits against individual physicians, pharmacists and nurses.
 We collect the relevant records and review the documents to find errant notations.
 Then, we consult medical experts who can testify that the mistake constitutes a violation of professional standards.

-Located in Anchorage, Dillon & Findley, P.C. advocates on behalf of Alaskans who have been harmed by errors related to prescription medication.
-Please call us today at 907-277-5400 or contact us to schedule an appointment.
+Located in Anchorage, Dillon & Findley, P.C., advocates on behalf of Alaskans who have been harmed by errors related to prescription medication.
+Please call us today at 907-519-0668 or contact us online to schedule an appointment.